maxrmorrison/promonet/README.md

 ## Configuration

-TODO - add link
-We use `yapecs` for experiment configuration.
+We use [`yapecs`](https://github.com/maxrmorrison/yapecs) for experiment configuration.
 Configuration files for experiments described in our paper can be found in `config/`.

 ## Generation